 6th Street – Melissa Street (Proposed)

 It is proposed to add curb and gutter and sidewalk along the north side of WIS 114 and construct 4-foot bike lanes with a 2-foot gutter.
-It is anticipated that a ditch will remain in some areas behind the new sidewalk on the north side of WIS 114.
+The ditch will remain in some areas behind the new sidewalk on the north side of WIS 114.
 The proposed roadway section is shown below.

 Melissa Street – US 10 (Proposed)